riturajshakti/super-easy-validator/README.md

 // for { limit: '500', page: '1', productId: 'abc', sortBy: 'name' }
 [
   'limit must be at most 100',
-  'productId must be a valid mongodb id',
+  'productId must be a valid object id',
   'sortBy is invalid'
 ]
 ```